Rohit-Kundu/Ensemble-Pneumonia-Detection/README.md

 +-- test_labels.csv
 ```

-To extract the probabilities on the validation set using the different models run `probability_extraction.py` and save the files in a folder.
+To extract the probabilities on the dataset using the different models run `probability_extraction.py` and save the files according to the folder structure shown above.

 Next, to run the ensemble model on the base learners run the following: